 Every year, new mattress technologies are developed resulting in newer and higher quality mattresses.
 Currently, there are numerous mattress brands in the market and consumers may often find it difficult to filter through all these brands in search of a quality mattress.
-In recognition of this, here are six quality mattresses worth checking out; from the Purple mattress review to the Saatva mattress.
+In recognition of this, here are six quality mattresses worth checking out, from the Purple mattress (see review) to the Saatva mattress.

 Study after study has identified sleep as an important part of good health alongside balanced nutrition and regular exercise.
 In fact, poor quality of sleep is associated with problems such as depression, high blood pressure, heart disease, and even a lack of concentration.